Prior to the evaluation period:

 - Conduct the evaluation at the beginning of class.

 - Go over the process with them & remind them that you take the feedback seriously.

 - Ask them to log in to Brightspace to get to the evaluation instrument, or click directly on the link in their email.
 Those without devices will have to complete the evaluation later.

 - Once everyone has pulled up the evaluation, inform them that they have 15 minutes to complete it (or 10 minutes - whatever you think is appropriate), and that class will continue after the evaluation.

 - Leave the room until the evaluation period is over.

 A few general notes:

 - The more you talk about evaluations in a positive way, the higher your response rates will be.

-- Including the information in your syllabus will help raise awareness among students, as will posting reminders in your Blackboard course shell for those who haven't completed it.
+- Including the information in your syllabus will help raise awareness among students, as will posting reminders in your Brightspace course shell for those who haven't completed it.

 - If you use social media and interact with students, posting reminders there can help as well.